ayimany/ayimany/README.md

-# Hey
+# Hey.
+Where are your projects?
-Making some changes around here.
-Expect more info soon.
+Identity crisis.
+I have pretty much deleted everything and am figuring out how to work from here.

-Privacy First.
+Expect great things soon.